Lyapunov exponents and rigidity in random billiards and standard maps: Acknowledgements

 \section{Acknowledgements}

-GDM acknowledges support from the MIUR Excellence Department Project (CUP I57G22000700001) awarded to the Department of Mathematics, University of Pisa, and from the PRIN Project 2022NTKXCX \textit{``Stochastic properties of dynamical systems''}, funded by the Italian Ministry of University and Research.
+G. Del Magno acknowledges support from the MIUR Excellence Department Project (CUP I57G22000700001) awarded to the Department of Mathematics, University of Pisa, and from the PRIN Project 2022NTKXCX \textit{``Stochastic properties of dynamical systems''}, funded by the Italian Ministry of University and Research.

 JLD and JPG were funded by national funds through FCT – Fundação para a Ciência e a Tecnologia, I.P., in the framework of the unit UID/06522/2025.